 Some argue that longer vesting periods help retain teachers—though there isn’t strong research to back up this claim.
-The reality is that longer vesting periods mean fewer teachers will receive retirement benefits.
+The reality is that longer vesting periods mean fewer teachers will receive pension benefits.

 The exception to this rule is South Dakota Retirement System, which will refund to a non-vested member upon leaving employment 100% of employee contributions and 75% of employer contributions on their behalf.
 SDRS is very rare in offering this kind of pension benefit.

 There is only limited empirical research on the effects of vesting periods.
 While it is possible that longer vesting periods might keep teachers who have spent four years in the workforce another year to reach a fifth year if vesting is at five years, teacher exit surveys suggest life events (such as having a child or a change in a spouse’s job), changes in job preferences, and school leadership are driving factors in causing teachers to leave their jobs — none of which will be influenced by a vesting period.
 See this report from Bellwether, 2018.

 This article is part of Equable’s Pension Basics series.
 To learn more about how your pension works, check out the other articles in the series: